Extract from ‘Unambal’ by Dr. Andreas Lommel

-In 1938 Doctor Andreas Lommel, a member of the Frobenius Institute, lived for several months in the Outback of north west Australia in a region called Kimberley, with the Aborigine tribe named Unambal.
-During this time he recorded and photographed the daily life of a Stone Age hunter-gatherer people.
-The story of this unique experience has now been published by Grahame Walsh's Takarakka Publishing, and is recommended to all students of Anthropology.
+In 1938 Doctor Andreas Lommel, a member of the Frobenius Institute, lived for several months in the Outback of north-western Australia in a region called Kimberley, with the Aboriginal Peoples named Unambal.
+During this time he recorded and photographed the daily life of a hunter-gatherer culture.

 An Introduction by [the late] John Robinson, co-founder of the Bradshaw Foundation